richafnu/Viva/Viva/glint/setup/advanced-config-uploads.md

 > To retroactively update a Manager Hierarchy, always use the RETROACTIVE_PULSE_UPDATE Data App and not the Retroactive User Updates option.
 [Learn more](glint-data-apps.md).

 > [!IMPORTANT]
-> If your organization can't save files in .csv format, Retroactive User Updates isn't an opton.
+> If your organization can't save files in .csv format, Retroactive User Updates isn't an option.
 Instead:
 > 1. Import an .xlsx file to the [People page](upload-employee-attributes.md).
 > 2. [Create a User Role](set-up-user-roles.md) and add these users to the role.
 > 3. Use the [RETROACTIVE_PULSE_UPDATE Data App](glint-data-apps.md) and select your User Role in **roleOrDistributionList**.